Circular economy

 Arc’teryx: leftover materials and the used-gear marketplace

-Circularity is at the heart of Arc’teryx’s sustainability ambition.
-For Arc’teryx, this means changing the way we consume and getting more out of the beloved garments we already own.
+Circularity is at the heart of Arc’teryx‘s sustainability ambition — changing the way we consume and getting more out of the gear we already own.
 This is the driving force behind ReBIRD™, Arc’teryx’s platform for circularity.
-In 2024, the brand expanded its ReBIRD™ platform with significant growth in repair and resale services.
-Arc’teryx opened 11 new ReBIRD™ Service Centers, offering complex repairs directly in-store.
+In 2025, the platform expanded to 41 Service Centres globally, with repairs increasing by 27% year over year to over 50,000 products.

 Salomon leads with circular product innovation